dgaydukov/cert-spring5/files/spring5.md

 </dependency>
 ```

-`jdbcTemplate` has only `update` method to run update/inserts.
+`JdbcTemplate` has only `update` method to run update/inserts.
 There is no `insert` method.
+It executes SQL queries, update statements and stored procedure calls, performs iteration over ResultSets
+(when you pass `RowMapper` you just pass mapping, but template do all iteration over `ResultSet`, but when you pass `RowCallbackHandler` you do iteration by yourself)
+and extraction of returned parameter values
-`JdbcTemplate` simplify work with jdbc, we also have `HibernateTemplate` that simplify work with hibernate
+It simplify work with jdbc, we also have `HibernateTemplate` that simplify work with hibernate
 For `update/query` it may take a third param as array of `java.sql.Types`.
 Setting argument type provides correctness and optimisation (slight) for the underlying SQL statement.
 JdbcTemplate handles creation and release of resources.
 When you test application code that manipulates the state of the Hibernate session, make sure to flush the underlying session within test methods that execute that code.